-Legal Standard The four requirements of a search warrant are: You must establish probable cause within the affidavit and cannot add information later; ☐ The warrant must be supported by oath or affirmation ; You must particularly describe the people or places to be searched; and ☐ You must particularly describe the things to be seized.
+The fo Legal Standard ur requirements of a search warrant are: You must establish probable cause within the affidavit and cannot add information later; The warrant must be supported by oath or affirmation; You must particularly describe the people or places to be searched; and You must particularly describe the things to be seized.

-These cases represent binding authority from Minnesota or the U.S. Supreme Court.
-Also included are cases from the Eighth Circuit.
-It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.
+These cases represent binding authority from Tennessee, the 6th Circuit, or U.S. Supreme Court.
+It's important to confirm these cases are consistent with current state law and agency policy which may be more restrictive.